Welcome to Suffolk Poetry Society

 George Crabbe Poetry Competition 2025

-The 2025 George Crabbe Poetry Competition will open on Wednesday, 01 January 2025 and close on Friday, 13 June 2025.
+The 2025 George Crabbe Poetry Competition closed on Friday, 13 June 2025.

-The adjudicator will be Elizabeth Cook.
+The adjudicator is Elizabeth Cook.

 Photo: Peter Everard Smith